isomerpages/pmo-nptd/media-centre/parliamentary-replies/_posts/2026-09-10-post-Parliamentary Reply by Minister Indranee Rajah on Enhanced Childcare Leave and Workplace Support.md

 leave, is now part and parcel of normal HR policy and for them to plan and design their workplace norms and practices around this.
-This would include job redesign, flexible work arrangements, short-term covering arrangements and where appropriate, AI and automation.All employees, not only parents with children, but also singles and married persons without children will benefit from improved workplace culture and norms that help them to better balance work and personal responsibilities, including caregiving needs.
+This would include job redesign, flexible work arrangements, short-term covering arrangements and where appropriate, AI and automation.</p>
+<p>All employees, not only parents with children, but also singles and married
+persons without children will benefit from improved workplace culture and norms that help them to better balance work and personal responsibilities, including caregiving needs.
 To this end, we are working with employers, tripartite partners and other stakeholders to foster work-life friendly practices and will study Ms Cassandra Lee’s suggestion for an accreditation mark to recognise work-life friendly workplaces.
 Specific to CCL, we track CCL take-up rates among parents, which are based on employer claims, and publish them annually in MSF’s Family Trends Report.
 We will also identify barriers companies face in facilitating leave-taking to develop practical solutions that are tailored to the needs of different sectors and firms to address these.</p>
 <p>The Workgroup will share its full set of recommendations in early 2027.</p>